AndreiRafael/hf_csv/README.md

 # HF CSV
-HF CSV is a simple csv utility written in C. It allows you to create, read, edit, and save csv files.
+HF CSV is a simple single-header csv utility written in C. It allows you to create, read, edit, and save csv files.
 Not supposed to be anything serious, more of a fun project.

 # Build
 Built using CMake, tested with MingW.
-There's a simple test program, where the library itself is statically linked.
+There's a simple test program at main.c, where the library itself is included and its implementation defined.

+# Usage
+To use the library, include hf_csv.h.
+In one of your source files, HF_CSV_IMPLEMENTATION should be defined before including, so that the implementation is then defined there, like you'd do with a stb header.

 # TODO:
-- Add Usage section to readme
+- Complete Usage section of readme
-- Allow custom allocators & make better memory layout
+- Cleanup of internal functions from hf_csv.h making user namespace dirty